Brighten Your Teeth with Banana Peels

 - Poor dental hygiene (not brushing, flossing, or rinsing)

 Teeth and digestion

-When our digestive system doesn’t work like it’s suppose to, especially when it includes gastric hyper acidity, then gastric acids rise to your mouth damaging your teeth.
-This condition means you’re more likely to suffer from gingivitis, cavities and tartar as well as causing discoloration.
+When our digestive system doesn’t work like it’s supposed to, especially when it includes gastric hyper acidity, then gastric acids goes up to your mouth, damaging your teeth.
+This condition means you’re more likely to suffer from gingivitis, cavities and tartar as well as discoloration.

 If you’re concerned about your dental health, keep in mind that it all begins with your diet.
 That diet should include:

-Possibly the simplest and most economic remedy available to you to white your teeth is the use of banana peels.
+Possibly the simplest and most affordable remedy available to brighten your teeth is using banana peels.
 And it’s as simple as rubbing the inside layer of the peel against your teeth daily for about two minutes after your regular brush.

 How does it work?

-Because banana peels contain salicylic acid that naturally fight tartar buildup, they work beautifully on your teeth.
+Because banana peels contain salicylic acid that naturally fight tartar buildup, they work beautifully to brighten your teeth.
 This is also present in strawberries, which can also be rubbed against your teeth or even those dark spots on your skin.
 Citric acid, a potent whitener, is also present in peels.